turingschool-examples/intermission-assignments/prep-for-module-3-frontend.markdown

 * What is React "state?"
 * What does "data down, actions up" mean in React?

+_Note:_ As you do your research, stay away from React articles that talk exclusively about "hooks".
+We will not use hooks in mod 3.

 **Before the due date, send a link to your gist to both of your instructors.**

 ### Extra